 - Grass fed Longhorn should either be cooked hot and fast or low and slow.

-Placing your order- We butcher twice a year, spring and fall.
+Placing your order- Contact us for reserving your wholes, 1/2s, and 1/4s.
 Reserving your beef will be on a first come first serve basis, you will need to put down a $100 deposit that is credited to your final payment.
 We have butcher dates set up every two months so depending on when you put your reservation in will depend on the time frame.
 Once we take the animal to the butcher it takes roughly 14 days until the beef is ready to be cut, wrapped, and frozen.
 This will be vacuumed wrapped and USDA Stamped.

 The butcher will then give us the hanging weight of your portion (whole, 1/2, or 1/4) and you will be billed by G&G Longhorns.
 You will then be in contact with the butcher directly after we drop the animal off to select how you want your cow share cut.
 A cut sheet will be available allowing you to chose the cuts and sizes that will be turned into the butcher.
 Once the meat is ready the butcher will contact you about pick up.
 Cutting us out of that communication loop allows for little confusion.
 You will pay the butcher specifically for your butchering cost.

-Reserve your side of beef now by calling Bear Davidson at 540-687-0050 or emailing him by clicking HERE.
+Reserve your side of beef now by calling Shawn Pequignot at 540-406-3155 or email at firstname.lastname@example.org.